chauncey-garrett/zsh-prompt-garrett/README.md

 > A prompt with the information you need the moment you need it.

-**NEW: It's been a long time coming but I've finally added gifs so you can see what the fuss is all about!**
+**NEW: It's been a long time coming but I've added gifs so you can see what the fuss is all about!**

-I designed my prompt for readability and to present useful information only when it is needed.
+I designed my prompt for readability and to present useful information when needed.

 The Garrett prompt supports: